vstoykovbg/nginx.conf-examples/redirects.md

 However, it can easily go wrong if you swap server names in `server_name` directive:

 ```
+# WRONG CONFIGURATION!
+DO NOT COPY/PASTE IT ON YOUR SERVER!
 server {
   server_name www.example.com example.com;
   listen 80;